hakaishi/shutdown-qapps/qshutdown/README.md

 ## KNOWN ISSUES:

-There is no system tray icon for qshutdown in Ubuntu 11.04.
-SOLUTION: Type the following line in a terminal:

-gsettings set com.canonical.Unity.Panel systray-whitelist "['all']"

-In case you want to use the sudo shutdown command and you have set the rights in the sudoers, but it still doesn't work, please specify your own command in the preferences and try if "sudo shutdown -hP now" works.
+In case you want to use the sudo shutdown command and you have set the rights in the sudoers, but it still doesn't work, please specify your own command in the preferences and try if `sudo shutdown -hP now` works.

 For most systems using the Gnome Shell a certain DBus method has been removed, thus a shutdown dialog will be likely to appear if qshutdown's methods have